16–19 Bursary Fund

 Emergency Meals

 If you’re experiencing severe financial hardship, we can provide emergency meal support while longer-term funding (like the 16–19 Bursary) is being arranged.
-This offers £5 per day, up to 7 days.
+This offers £5 per day, up to a maximum of 7 days.

 19+ Learner Support Funds